gcallah/BookReviews/gerstle.md

 greater quantity of a product, and at higher prices, they will demand a smaller one.
-If the price of gasoline had been allowed to rise to reflect the OPEC restrictions, Americans would’ve had just as much gasoline as they wished to use at that cost.
+If the price of gasoline had been allowed to rise to reflect the OPEC restrictions, Americans would’ve had just as much gasoline as they wished to use at that price.

-Gerstle also gets the "misery index" That was widely used in the late 1970s wrong.
-It combined the inflation, level with unemployment, producing a number that was supposed to show the degree to which economic conditions were miserable.
+Gerstle also gets the "misery index," an economic indicator that was widely used in the late 1970s, wrong.
+It combined the inflation rate with unemployment, producing a number that was supposed to show the degree to which economic conditions were miserable.
 But Gerstle believes that if it measured 20%, it was supposed to show that "more than a fifth of the economy was malfunctioning" (64).
 But no